stephenw310/saas-template/README.md

 2. Set `NEXTAUTH_URL` in your `.env` file to the URL of your Docker container.
 For example, if you are running the container on your local machine, you can set it to `http://localhost:3000`.

-3. Build your container: `docker build -t saas-template .`
+3. Build your container: `docker build -t saas-starter-kit .`

-4. Run your container: `docker run -p 3000:3000 saas-template`
+4. Run your container: `docker run -p 3000:3000 saas-starter-kit`

 ### Node.js Server Deployment